callebedrums/sea/README.md

 ### $seaModel.newModel

-$seaModel.newModel is the method called to define a new model and its prototype is `$seaModel.newModel(object declaration, [object settings])`. the first parameter is the model declaration object, which have to define two required attributes, 'name' and 'fields'.
+$seaModel.newModel is the method called to define a new model and its prototype is `$seaModel.newModel(object declaration, [object settings])`. the first parameter is the Model declaration object, which has to define two required attributes, 'name' and 'fields'.

-The 'name' attribute is obviously the model name.
-It is required because the framework use it to manage and reference the model internally.
-It is also used to create relationships, as we'll see further ahead.
+The 'name' is the Model name.
+It is required because the framework uses it to manage and reference the model internally.
+It is also used to create relationships, as we will see ahead.

-The 'fields' attribute is obviously the fields of our model.
-It can contain how many fields as you want, and each field can be any primitive type or functions, but they can never be an object.
-If a field is defined as a function, it have to return a primitive value that will be assigned to field definitely when a new model instance is instantiated.
+The 'fields' attribute is our Model fields.
+It can contain as many fields as you want, and each field can be any primitive type or functions, but they can never be an object.
+If a field is defined as a function, it has to return a primitive value that will be definitely assigned to the field when a new model instance is instantiated.

-There are tow more attributes that are able to be defined in the fields declaration objects, 'methods' and 'url';
+There are two more attributes that can be defined in the fields declaration objects, 'methods' and 'url';

-The 'methods' attribute is an optional object that contain just methods that can be seen like a instance methods.
-All model instance have access to this methods;
+The 'methods' attribute is an optional object which contains only methods, and they can be considered instance methods.
+All model instances have access to these methods;

-The 'url' attribute is optional and has to be a sttring representing the resource endpoint.
+The 'url' attribute is optional and has to be a string representing the resource endpoint.
 By default, Sea calculates the url as '/' + model_name.uncapitalize() + '/:id/'.
-The :id is replaced by the instance id when any instance operation is made.
+The :id is replaced by the instance id when any instance operation is performed.

 The 'settings' parameter is used to configure the ngResource service to this specifc model.
-We'll see more details about it further ahead.
+We will see more details about it ahead.

 ### $seaModel.belongsTo

-Sea also is an ORM, and try to connect the models.
-Last see an example of how to connect one model wich other:
+Sea also is an ORM, and tries to connect the models.
+Let's see an example of how to connect one model with other:

 ```
 (function () {